hasura/graphql-engine/docs/graphql/manual/migrations/config-v1/manage-migrations.rst

 This will create a new directory called ``my-project`` with a ``config.yaml`` file and a ``migrations`` directory.
 This directory structure is mandatory to use Hasura migrations.

-You can commit this directory to version control.
+These directories can be committed to version control.

 .. note::